GaiwanTeam/Oak/src/co/gaiwan/oak/README.md

 DB.
 This is the main policy layer, used by API and command line implementations.
 It should expose meaningful operations in the domain.

+# lib

+The messy middle between util (pure mechanism) and domain (pure policy), everything that should be extracted from domain, but doesn't seem general and unopinionated enough for util.

 # app

 Application harness and configuration